GeoffBreemer/DLToolkit/scripts/AWS commands.md

 # Interact with the Deep Learning instance

+Typically three terminal windows will be open:

+1. One executing Jupyer Notebook
+2. One to open the tunnel
+3. One to copy files back and forth

+Typical workflow:

+1. Start the instance
+2. Copy files to the instance
+3. Start Jupyter Notebook
+4. Fit a model
+5. Copy files to the local machine
+6. Stop the instance

 ## 1. Start the instance

 - Obtain server information (only sets `my_ins`): `. gb_server_info.sh`